harishyquichey/soundboard/README.md

 # soundboard
-Basic D&D soundboard for background music.
+Extremely basic D&D soundboard for background music.
 Can be used for various different scenarios, including but not limited to combat, city ambience, and more.

 ## SETUP
 Run the soundboard.html file to launch the webpage locally.